zorgnax/tap-sh/README.md

     ok 1 - this is an ok value
     not ok 2 - 55 is truth
     #  Failed test '55 is truth'
-    #  at ./t/synopsis.sh line 6
+    #  at ./synopsis.sh line 5
     not ok 3 - yup
     #  Failed test 'yup'
-    #  at ./t/synopsis.sh line 7
+    #  at ./synopsis.sh line 6
     #                    'maggot'
     #     doesn't match: '^keep|it|coming'
     ok 4
     not ok 5 - incredible
     #  Failed test 'incredible'
-    #  at ./t/synopsis.sh line 9
+    #  at ./synopsis.sh line 8
     #          got: 'energy'
     #     expected: 'green'
     not ok 6 - blah
     #  Failed test 'blah'
-    #  at ./t/synopsis.sh line 10
+    #  at ./synopsis.sh line 9
     #     55
     #         -gt
     #     1024
-    not ok 7 - syzzerp # TODO the foobar part is not implemented yet
-    #  Failed (TODO) test 'syzzerp'
-    #  at ./t/synopsis.sh line 12
-    #          got: 'tap.sh: line 149: pissant: command not found'
-    #     expected: 'all your best aint good enough'
-    ok 8 - # skip i dont feel like it ok 9 - # skip i dont feel like it
-    # Looks like you planned 5 tests but ran 9.
+    # Looks like you planned 5 tests but ran 6.
-    # Looks like you failed 4 tests of 9 run.
+    # Looks like you failed 4 tests of 6 run.

 DESCRIPTION